jwinarske/rkboot/README.rst

 - Boot to Linux from SPI, with levinboot on SD/MMC.
 This is described in _`Booting from SPI`

-What is intended to work at some point, but not implemented yet:
+What is intended to work by 1.0, but not implemented yet:

+- Use of the correct DRAM size in later stages.

+- Asynchronous loading and decompression.

 - Boot completely from SPI.
 This requires adding zero-padding support to :command:`idbtool`.

 - Payload loading from other media.

+Goals that are not blockers for 1.0 are:

+- FIT support

 License
 =======